 0.60 The trail reaches nice open rock ledges, turns right, and continues north along the ridge, then slowly starts descending.

 1.15 The trail crosses a stream and turns left on an old woods road that heads down the ridge.
 To the right is the white trail that goes around Huckleberry Ridge State Forest back to the cul-de-sac where this section started.
-THe SRT has left Huckleberry Ridge State Forest here.
 In about 150 ft there is a short side trail, marked with a cairn, that leads to a nice fall (the fall only exists in wet weather).

 1.40 To the left of the trail is open slab where there are nearly 180-degree views across the valley.
 Occasional pitch pines just barely cling to the slab.
 From this vantage you can see south to Port Jervis and the Delaware River with Pennsylvania beyond, west across Shin Hollow directly below and northwest across the Neversink Valley toward the Sullivan County Catskills.
 Just past the view the trail turns left and leaves the tote road, which is overgrown with blueberries at this point, and continues to descend through a switchback.
 It then heads north, gradually descending off the ridge.

 Railroad tracks at Shin Hollow.
-2001 [JAKOB FRANKE]
+2022 [ANDY GARRISON]

-2.35 The trail turns right, leaves the rail bed, and climbs the steep embankment where Shin Hollow Road crosses the rail line.
+2.35 The trail passes an abandoned bridge where Shin Hollow Road use to cross the rail line.
 The bridge across the tracks is a recycled turntable.
 Shin Hollow Road is paved west of the tracks and leads back to Port Jervis.
-To the north, Shin Hollow Road is a woods road that is passable to jeeps heading to hunting camps along the ridge.
-The trail follows Shin Hollow Road north through the woods as it ascends.
+The SRT continues north, following Shin Hollow Road, a woods road that is passable to jeeps heading to hunting camps along the ridge.
+The trail passes a hunting camp on the right.

 2.70 After about a third of a mile the SRT joins the Long Path which reaches Shin Hollow Road from the east.
-The two trails will be co-aligned for the next 34 miles.
+The two trails are co-aligned for the next 34 miles.